bharath7kumar/drone_control/README.md

-## Control of drone using skeleton markers from XBOX kinect
+## Control of Pluto drone using skeleton markers from XBOX kinect